 We welcome enquiries from industrialists who might wish to use these services.
 Please contact our industrial services team for further information.

-The School of Chemistry is equipped with 12 NMR spectrometers used for research and undergraduate teaching, as well as being available for industrial use.
-Three of these are solid state NMR instruments.
+The NMR Facilities in the School of Chemistry are some of the best equipped in the UK, with 12 solution-state NMR spectrometers (300-700MHz) used for research and undergraduate teaching, as well as being available for industrial use (see below for our capabilities).

 As well as being the first-choice technique for characterisation of new organic compounds, the NMR facilities at Bristol are also used for studying 11B 31P 19F and a wide variety of transition metal nucleii.